vvatter/llm-pdf-remediation/DEVELOG.md

 The title regression had a different cause. `LITTLE by little` had zero useful OCR agreement.
 The word `LITTLE` was positioned near the visible title, while `by little` inherited coordinates from an unrelated OCR line much lower on the page.
-The old masthead order happened to conceal that defect; moving the newsletter descriptor next to the title exposed it.
+The old masthead order happened to conceal that defect; moving the publication descriptor next to the title exposed it.

 The compiler now treats geometry evidence as usable only when the region has source